 When facing drug or drug-related charges, the prosecution will use any method possible to net a conviction.
 One particularly common method is a sample to test for potential presence of drugs in a defendant’s system.
 When facing drug or alcohol related charges, it is imperative to know what these tests consist of, as well as any ways that they may be inaccurate or generate a false positive.

-A common method for testing for the presence of marijuana, this test is non-invasive and quick.
-It relies on a dab of saliva on a cotton swab and can be used to test for THC, the active component of marijuana.
+A saliva test is a common method method for testing for the presence of marijuana that is non-invasive and quick.
 The test, however, is not designed to detect habitual marijuana use.
 The test itself can really only detect marijuana use from about four to six hours prior to the test.
 It may be used to see if an employee has smoked on the job, or by an officer to determine whether an individual is driving under the influence of drugs.
 There is a low threshold for this method, meaning that even trace amounts could potentially lead to a positive result.

 Urine tests are common for employment screenings, but can also be used by law enforcement officials investigating drug-related charges.
 These tests involve a small sample of a person’s urine and can be used to screen for any number of substances.
 Most urine samples are able to test back as far as three weeks.
 Due to the wide variety of drugs that can be detected, and the length of time the test is able to reach back, the urine test is generally considered a reliable source for determining drug use for employment screenings, probation, and criminal charges.
 Therefore, before taking a test you should make a note of what medications you take on a prescribed basis to avoid an error in results that can be used against you.